TechAtikiN/the-go-brewery/5-concurrency-patterns-in-go/README.md

 > P.S: When running concurrently, the **output order** is **not guaranteed** because goroutines execute independently and may complete at different times.

-## "Handle with care": Concurrency pitfalls ⚠️
+## "Handle with care": Concurrency Pitfalls ⚠️

 - **Goroutine leaks:** When goroutines are not properly terminated and continue to run in the background, consuming resources.
 This can happen if they are blocked on a channel that is never written to or read from, or if they enter an infinite loop.
 - **Deadlocks:** When using unbuffered channels, if two or more goroutines are waiting for each other to send or receive data, they can get stuck in a deadlock situation where none of them can proceed.